January 27, 2016

-- Improve muscle strength in lower limbs (especially hip and knee extensors) to make it possible to walk (stance/swing phase)
+- Train muscle strength in lower limbs (especially hip and knee extensors) to make it possible to walk (stance/swing phase)

 Lokomat therapy consisted of 37 sessions of 45 minutes.
 Effective walking time ranged from 5 min.
 47 sec. in the first session (due to measuring cuffs and leg length, assessment with L-FORCE, and the patient’s low cognitive state which required a lot of explanation) to up to 30 min.
 8sec.